-Leo Varadkar says partner's Coronation comments 'were private'
+Leo Varadkar's partner apologises over Coronation comments

 It was the first time that Irish leaders attended a coronation.

-Despite attendees being asked to turn off their mobile phones, Mr Barrett was reported to have posted comments and photographs to his account from within Westminster Abbey.
+Despite attendees being asked to turn off their mobile phones, Mr Barrett sent posts to his private Instagram account with about 350 followers.

 Mr Varadkar was asked on Monday if Mr Barrett should apologise for the comments.